bethropolis/chip8/codebase.md

 	c.DrawFlag = false
 }

-// Disassemble takes an opcode and returns a human-readable string representation. func Disassemble(opcode uint16) string {
+// Disassemble (keep as is, but remove the extra '}' that was causing the error) func Disassemble(opcode uint16) string {
 	vx := (opcode & 0x0F00) >> 8
 	vy := (opcode & 0x00F0) >> 4